 - 5.3 Per-channel self-test is an automatic test of the convolution processor.
 It is run on channels that are not currently performing cancellation.
 The purpose of this is to verify the cancellation circuitry for each channel. - 5.4 One channel at a time is tested.
 Channels are subjected to self-test at regular intervals.
 If a channel currently running per-channel self-test is signaled to begin cancellation, the self-test is halted immediately.
 The channel is then reset and cancellation is enabled.
 Any channel that fails per-channel self-test is forced to bypass until it passes self-test.
-If a channel fails self-test, the fault LED is lit and the channel number flashes in the dot matrix display (if the dot matrix displays are not currently being used for module configuration).
 One or more channels failing self-test is a deferred alarm.
 Failure of all channels is an urgent alarm. - 5.5 Even if a channel fails and later passes self-test, the channel number is stored in the self-test history register.
-This allows for easier detection of intermittent self-test failures. - 5.6 The self-test history register can be accessed via a V.24 SCP.
-When the history register is read from the V.24 SCP, the history can be saved.
-A separate clear command is available when using the V.24 ports.
+This allows for easier detection of intermittent self-test failures. - 5.6 The self-test history register can be accessed via the control or maintenance port.
+When the history register is read from the SCP, the history can be saved.
+A separate clear command is available when using the SCP.